-The current state of the global economy appears to be in a period of considerable transformation.
-Historically, the Group of Seven (g7) has held a dominant position in the worldβs economy.
+The global economy appears to be undergoing considerable transformation.
+Historically, the Group of Seven (G7) has held a dominant position in the world’s economy.
 However, the present scenario underscores an evolving diversity and complexity within the global economic landscape, as emerging powers such as the BRICS nations increasingly influence the balance of economic power.

 The recent G7 conference in Hiroshima, which discussed various topics ranging from Ukraine and climate change to bilateral relations with China and Iran, cast a spotlight on the extensive nature of global challenges.

 Despite the G7 maintaining a powerful stance and a cohesive economic bloc, its proportion of global output has been diminishing over the years.
-Conversely, the financial strength of China, now widely acknowledged as a superpower, has seen a notable surge.
-With initiatives like the belt and road, China has solidified its role as a key investor and creditor to developing nations.
+Conversely, China’s financial strength, now widely acknowledged as a superpower, has notably increased.
+With initiatives like the Belt and Road, China has solidified its role as a key investor and creditor to developing nations.

 While the G7 has tried to integrate other nations into its dialogues, a diverting trend is the growing number of countries expressing interest in the BRICS group.
 A distinctive characteristic binding this group is their aspiration to avoid dependency on the capriciousness of the US and its allies, who have been world-leading powers for the past two centuries.

-This situation is relevant given that the existing G7 world order and associated embargoes encompass all locations of a Western institution.
+This situation is relevant because the existing G7 world order and associated embargoes encompass all locations of Western institutions.

 Source: LinkedIn